sigmdel/GNATS/README.md

 # GNAT'S Nearly Accurate Time Server

 *A tiny and very basic NTP server based on a GPS receiver.
-Runs on the SeeedStudio XIAO ESP32C3 or XIAO ESP32S3*
+Tested with the SeeedStudio XIAO ESP32C3, XIAO ESP32S3 but is should work with any ESP32 board.*

 ![icon](img/gnat_128x128.png)